smangham/project-novice/_episodes/01-intro.md

 questions:
 - "Why should I manage my software development?"
 objectives:
-- "Explain why academic software development require management."
+- "Explain why academic software development requires management."
 keypoints:
+- "Well-made software is easier to expand and reuse"
+- "You need to produce reproducible research."
 - "You are a user of your own code."
-- "You need to produce reproducible research."
 ---

 Developing academic software can be an unusual exercise, especially compared to traditional software development.